yortem/articles-summerizer/Readme.md

 *   **One-Click Summaries**: Activate the summary with a convenient floating button on the right side of any web page.
 *   **AI-Powered**: Leverages the Google Gemini API for high-quality, context-aware summaries.
 *   **Customizable**: Requires you to use your own Google Gemini API key, giving you full control.
-*   **Multi-Language Support**: Set a preferred language for your summaries (supports English, Hebrew, and Spanish).
+*   **Multi-Language Support**: Set a preferred language for your summaries (supports English, Hebrew, Arabic, etc...). with attention to RTL support.
 *   **Modern UI**: Features a clean, modern, and encapsulated UI that doesn't conflict with website styles.

 ## Installation

 Since this extension is not on the Chrome Web Store, you will need to load it manually in developer mode.

-1.  **Download the Code**:
 *   Clone this repository or download the source code as a ZIP file and unzip it.

-2.  **Open Chrome Extensions**:
 *   Open Google Chrome and navigate to `chrome://extensions`.

-3.  **Enable Developer Mode**:
 *   In the top-right corner of the extensions page, toggle the "Developer mode" switch to **On**.

-4.  **Load the Extension**:
 *   Click the "Load unpacked" button that appears.
 *   In the file dialog, navigate to the folder where you unzipped the extension's source code (the folder containing `manifest.json`).
 *   Select the folder to install the extension.

 The "Articles Summarizer" extension icon should now appear in your Chrome toolbar.